Rangpariya-Krish/Simple-Blog-Layout-Using-Bootstrap-5/README.md

 - Web Browser (Chrome, Firefox, etc.)

 ## Features
-- Responsive navigation bar with brand and links
 - Blog post cards arranged using Bootstrap grid
 - Each card includes an image, title, description, and "Read More" button
 - Footer with social media icons and copyright